skpaul82/Bootstrap--Nuxt-JS-with-Laravel-API---Vue-JS-Apps/README.md

 # learning

-Bootstrap Static website with Nuxt JS is a prototype website template for a quick start in Nuxt JS
+Bootstrap Project for a quick start in Nuxt JS with Laravel API-Vue JS Apps

 ## Build Setup